-The best way to know which program best suits your farm or ag business is to partner with your local FSA office.
-They can point you in the right direction for your business size, goals, and method of farming (organic, for example.)
+The best way to know which program best suits your farm or agricultural business is to partner with your local FSA office.
+It can point you in the right direction for your business size, goals, and method of farming (organic, for example.)

 Valuable Resources for Women-Owned Businesses

 The following organizations can help you create a small business plan, learn skills needed for successful entrepreneurship and prepare for the loan application process.

 There are now over 160 Women’s Business Centers around the U.S., and you can get free and low-cost advice and training to start or grow your business.
 The Office of Women’s Business Ownership (OWBO), a federal government agency, oversees WBCs.

 This initiative is designed to help organizations in all 50 states and Puerto Rico who are already working in their communities, to help them improve resources for socially and economically disadvantaged small businesses, rural communities, and small businesses owned by women and veterans.

 Score.org provides free mentorship through volunteer business mentors, as well as a variety of educational programs.
 (The webinar, How to Get a Small Business Grant, presented by Nav is available at Score.org.)